flanksource/docs/docs/apm-hub/concepts/api.md

 | `message`   | The log message.                                                                                         | `string`            |
 | `labels`    | Labels specified in the search query along with possibly other labels attached by the search backend.    | `map[string]string` |

 ## Example

+Take a look at the [Quick start - Making query section](../quick-start.md#3-make-a-query) to see how search is done.